Conchylicultor/Deep-Learning-Tricks/README.md

 ## Regularization

 * **What**: To make Dropout works with RNN, it should only be applied on non-recurrent connections (between layers among a same timestep) [1].
-Some more recent paper propose some tricks to make dropout works for recurrent connexions [2].<br />
+Some more recent paper propose some tricks to make dropout works for recurrent connections [2].<br />
   **Ref**:
     1. *Recurrent Neural Network Regularization, Wojciech Zaremba et al.* (https://arxiv.org/abs/1409.2329)
     2. *Recurrent Dropout without Memory Loss, Stanislau Semeniuta et al.* (https://arxiv.org/abs/1603.05118)